 You can find out more in our Gateway introduction video here.

-You can think of the Gateway as a search-engine or ‘portal’ to help you find health datasets that exist in the UK, but also associated health data resources such as tools, research projects and publications (academic papers).
-All the resources the Gateway lists ‘exist’ elsewhere but by being listed on the Gateway this makes them more discoverable.
-If you are a researcher or innovator and you would like to request any of the datasets listed for your research then you can find instructions on how to do this here.
+You can think of the Gateway as a search-engine or ‘portal’ to help you find health datasets that exist in the UK, but also associated health data resources such as tools, data uses and papers.
+All the resources the Gateway exist elsewhere but being listed on the Gateway makes them more discoverable.
+If you are a researcher or innovator and you would like to request any of the datasets listed for your research then you can find an overview of the process here or more detailed instructions here.
 You can also find other how-to-videos here.

 The Gateway lists a growing number of UK health datasets that are from a range of organisations that form the UK Health Data Research Alliance.
-You can find out more about the work of the UK Health Data Alliance here.
-The Gateway also lists health data tools, research projects and publications (academic papers), which we encourage any users to add themselves iff they are relevant to health data.
-The Gateway also has a community forum where researchers can collaborate on important health questions.
+The Gateway also lists a number of other resources:

 Primarily the Gateway is for researchers and innovators, allowing them to discover UK health datasets (and other health data resources) and enquire about access to datasets which can enable their research and health discoveries.
-However, by listing all the health datasets and resources transparently the Gateway also can be a useful resource for members of the public and patients to see what UK health datasets exist and how they are being used to make further health discoveries that ultimately benefit them.
+However, by listing health datasets and resources transparently on the Gateway can also be a useful resource for members of the public and patients to see what UK health datasets exist and how they are being used to make further health discoveries that ultimately benefit them.

 We ask that use of the Innovation Gateway be attributed in any resulting research outputs.
-Please include the following statement in the acknowledgments: 'Data discovery and access was facilitated by the Health Data Research UK Innovation Gateway- https://www.healthdatagateway.org/ 2020.'
+Please include the following statement in the acknowledgments: 'Data discovery and access was facilitated by the Health Data Research Innovation Gateway' [insert year]

 This statement is in addition to, and does not replace, any other acknowledgements required by the data custodian.

-As a researcher or innovator needing health data for your work, a data controller wishing to join the Alliance or a patient or member of the public wanting to find out more information, we want to work with you and provide you with the information you need.
+As a researcher or innovator needing health data for your work, a data controller wishing to join the Alliance or a patient or member of the public wanting to find out more information, we want to help you find the information you need.
 If you have a question then please email us at email@example.com or visit our contact us page and we’ll be back in touch.

 Our Development and Improvement Group (DIG) makes sure we have a broad range of audiences and voices involved in future development and gives members the opportunity to get involved in our design workshops and give feedback on our prototypes.
 To find out more visit our DIG page.